getsuzie/docs/varnish-cache.md

 ### Configuring Varnish

 Now we need to configure to run on port 80.
-Run to open main config file:
+Run this to open main config file:

 ```
 sudo nano /etc/default/varnish